danaalkalali/myjob/popstructure.md

 ## 5. LD Pruning
 Now we will filter this only-synonymous-variants VCF one step further.
 We only want to keep SNPs that are independent of one another to avoid redundancy, loci bias, and really, really big files.
-- The plink command for LD pruning is --indep-pairwise, with 3 inputs.
+- The plink command for LD pruning is `--indep-pairwise`, with 3 inputs.
   - The first input is the window size, approx 50 for humans.
   - The second, 5, is the step size.
   - The final number is the r^2 threshold.
 0.1 is good for a larger sample size and if you want to be more strict, but I would make it 0.2 for my current batch of 100.